Audacy Inc. (AUD) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for AUD is $0.18, The public float for AUD is 117.72M, and currently, shorts hold a 7.47% of that float.
-The average trading volume for AUD on March 24, 2023 was 1.06M shares.
+The average price point forecasted by analysts for Audacy Inc. (AUD) is $0.12, The public float for AUD is 117.72M, and currently, short sellers hold a 8.53% ratio of that floaft.
+The average trading volume of AUD on March 29, 2023 was 1.05M shares.

 AUD’s Market Performance